deepakness/deepakness-main/content/blog/hitbik-story.md

 They asked me to update my photo in the about section of the website as a co-founder.
 I was on top of the sky.

 Work was divided among all.
-Some had to go outside to find the to-let sign and contact the owner of the property about it, some had to go click the photos.
+Some had to go outside to find the to-let sign and contact the owner of the property, some had to go click the photos.
 Since I was still in college, I was given to put all the photos on the website along with other necessary details.

 Everything was exciting for me.
 On weekdays, I would add listings after my college, and on weekends, I would go to Bikash's place to discuss various ideas.